conduitl/csv_lesson/README.md

 For now, let's assume our inputs from sales team will all come to us in exactly this format and the files will be named according to our determined naming convention.
 We'll write a script that merges all these files into one when Joe types a command into a terminal.

 I know, I know.
 We'll handle input variance remediation in Part 2.
 For now, Joe will have to remediate bad inputs himself before he runs a script which saves him about 15 minutes.
-We feel like we're telling him that the bad news is we can't give him his paycheck this week; meanwhile the good news is that we found some spare change in the sofa to tide him over.
+We feel like we're saying, "We can't give you your paycheck this week, here's some spare change we found in the sofa."
 However, what's important now is proving to ourselves that we can automate something, and that we can learn how to do it rather quickly.

 ##Getting our hands dirty
 Let's introduce you to Node.js, which is what we'll be using to do our work for us.